 Contributed by Soline Le Page of On The Road Diary

 Ubud is known as the spiritual capital of the island.
-You’re surrounded by some of the best waterfalls in Bali, nature is in perfect harmony with the atmosphere of the town… And one good news never comes alone: that is the absolute best place to get a balinese massage!
+You’re surrounded by some of the best waterfalls in Bali, nature is in perfect harmony with the atmosphere of the town… and one good news never comes alone: that is the absolute best place to get a balinese massage!

 One place we instantly fell in love with when walking around Ubud is Spa by Clear Cafe.
 The atmosphere of the place is soft, flowery, and their massages are obviously amazing.